 1/19/12 Micro-business class presentation JDC South Omaha (SP)

 1/26/12 Micro-business class presentation JDC North Omaha (EN)

 - Class presentations consist of an overview of OSHA and the OSH Act, the rights and responsibilities of a small business owner, and the rights of employees.
 In addition to being entrepreneurs, the students are often employees of local companies.
 A great deal of time is spent on the rights of employees, including a discussion of how to file complaints.
 Training is provided in Spanish, by our bi-lingual compliance officer.

 - A two-hour program was provided to Latino construction workers, addressing the impending changes to the Residential Construction requirements.
 The Juan Diego Center publicized this training in their newsletter and posted fliers throughout the businesses in the community.
 The program was presented in Spanish to a standing room only crowd.

-Report Prepared by: Doug Fletcher, Compliance Assistance Specialist with the Omaha Area Office
+Report Prepared by: Ricardo Peacock, Compliance Safety and Health Officer with the Omaha Area Office

 For more information, contact the Office of Outreach Services and Alliances at 201-693-2340 or go to www.osha.gov.Back to Top